parse-community/parse-dashboard/README.md

 }
 ```

-HTTPS and Basic Auth are mandatory if you are deploying the dashboard to the internet instead of accessing it from `localhost`.
+HTTPS and Basic Auth are mandatory if you are accessing the dashboard remotely instead of accessing it from `localhost`.